artetxem/vecmap/README.md

 See also
 --------

-VecMap is a basic building block of [UNdreaMT](https://github.com/artetxem/undreamt), our Unsupervised Neural Machine Translation system.
+VecMap is a basic building block of [Monoses](https://github.com/artetxem/monoses), our Unsupervised Statistical Machine Translation system.
 You can use them in combination to train your own machine translation model from monolingual corpora alone.

 Publications